ntoonio/EnkelPolitik/README.md

 Get all the information about a specific vote.

 #### Parameters
-- `vote`: String - The vote you want to receive information about.
+- `vote` - The id for the vote you want to receive information about.

+## `/getQuiz`
+Get the quiz JSON file

+## `/submitQuiz`
+I have actually no idea.
+I'm curious whether the quiz even works (and works mathematically).